zzzprojects/docs/entityframework.net/pages/saving-data/preserve-insert-order.md

 There is no way you can specify a save order in EF6 or EF7.
 The issue is not resolved in EF7 since this is not an issue.

  - The order will be the same if the predecessor are the same (which will likely rarely happen).
- - When you call `SaveChanges`, all entities are ordered from an internal order in the method `ProduceDynamicCommands` then sorted again by the method `TryTopologicalSort` which loop to add command with no predecessor left (if you add A and B and A depend of B, then B will be inserted before A)
+ - When you call `SaveChanges`, all entities are ordered from an internal order in the method `ProduceDynamicCommands` then sorted again by the method `TryTopologicalSort` which loop to add command with no predecessor left (if you add A and B and A depends on B, then B will be inserted before A)

 You are left to insert by batch addition.

-Since it take you 3 seconds to perform your insert, I will assume you have thousands of entities and performing bulk insert may improve your performance to reduce the 10 seconds to less then maybe the intial 3 seconds!
+Since it takes you 3 seconds to perform your insert, I will assume you have thousands of entities and performing bulk insert may improve your performance to reduce the 10 seconds to less than maybe the initial 3 seconds!

 Here is a library called [Entity Framework Extensions (EFE)](https://entityframework-extensions.net/) I can recommend.
 It is PAID but support everything: